Its-Yayo/Rust-Course/README.md

 # Rust-Course
 Repo to store all activities from my Rust's journey.
-I'll be learning all this stuff from this [book](https://doc.rust-lang.org/book/title-page.html)
+I'll be learning all this stuff from this [book](https://doc.rust-lang.org/book/title-page.html).
-Every directory will be a single project for my activities, as well as some annotations.
+Every directory will store a single project for my activities, as well as some annotations.

 ## Quick Note
 I already did an introductory activity in Rust, check it out [here](https://github.com/Its-Yayo/Macro-Calc)